-The Asian American Hotel Owners Association (AAHOA) is the largest hotel owners association in the world, representing more than 16,600 members who own over 23,000 hotels, encompassing 2 million rooms nationwide.
-AAHOA members represent more than 50 percent of all U.S. hotel properties.
-With billions of dollars in property assets and hundreds of thousands of employees, AAHOA members are core economic contributors in virtually every community in the United States.
-As an association, AAHOA is a proud defender of free enterprise and a leading example of the ongoing realization of the American Dream.
+AAHOA is the largest hotel owners association in the world.
+The more-than 18,000 AAHOA members own almost one in every two hotels in the United States.
+With billions of dollars in property assets and hundreds of thousands of employees, AAHOA members are core economic contributors in virtually every community.
+AAHOA is a proud defender of free enterprise and the foremost current-day example of realizing the American Dream.

-AAHOA’s mission is to advance and protect the business interests of hotel owners through advocacy, industry leadership, professional development, member benefits, and community involvement.
+AAHOA’s mission is to advance and protect the business interests of hotel owners through advocacy, industry leadership, professional development, member benefits, and community engagement.

 What is Today’s Hotelier?

 Today’s Hotelier, the official monthly magazine of AAHOA, offers a deep dive into industry news and issues.
 It explores hospitality’s most critical issues, from minimum-wage adjustments and drive-by lawsuits to tax reform and workforce relations.
 It also offers thoughtful examinations of our dynamic and ever-changing industry.

 Today’s Hotelier also provides a wealth of practical guidance on everyday life as a hotel owner.
 Each month, industry experts weigh in on everyday ownership concerns, such as financing, F&B, OTAs, and interior design.
 Today’s Hotelier is the go-to publication for all hospitality industry professionals.